nhatvo1502/MyPaperModSite/content/posts/flask-note-w-aws-terraform.md

 During one of the conversation with a closed friend in Australia, I was inspired by Flask and the idea of using a lightweight webframework to build a web application.
 Thanks @terryduong for the inspiration and support through out this project.

 # Stage 0: Game plan
-The goal is too create a web application that allow user to create login and to take note which will be hosted completely on AWS Cloud.
-This project has **3 Stages**.
+The goal is too create a web application that allow my users to create login and take.
+I will host this app completely on AWS Cloud.
+This project has **6 Stages**.
 1. Stage 1: Creating the app
 2. Stage 2: Host locally
 3. Stage 3: Publish the app on AWS using AWS Console